belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/magic-crosshair/README.md

 ...click on the bullseye to get detailed product information, check in-store availability, add products to your shopping cart, or save to a Target shopping list.

-...in addition to the native search capability, searches could also be triggered by selecting items from a saved Target shopping list, or by scanning barcodes, if the host smartphone has that capability.
+...in addition to the native search capability, searches can also be triggered by selecting items from a saved Target shopping list, or by scanning barcodes, if the host smartphone has that capability.

 ...built-in social features lets you save your crosshairs and share them with family, friends, coworkers, and which can be reused as the starting points for further discovery.